sketchplugins/plugin-directory/README.md

 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
 - [Sketch Notebook](http://marcosvid.al/sketch-notebook), by Marcos Vidal: Sketch Plugin to make documenting design easier.
 - [Angle](https://designcode.io/angle), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.
-- [Copy Paste Position & Size](https://github.com/ajilderda/sketch-copy-paste-position-size), by Andre Jilderda: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
 It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
 - [wireframr](https://github.com/chewbecky/wireframr), by chewbecca: Sketch Plugin to change your high-fidelity screendesign to simple wireframes.